-As of December 31, 2018, we had cash and cash equivalents of approximately \$72.8 million.
-We believe that the net proceeds from this offering, together with our existing cash and cash equivalents as of December 31, 2018, will enable us to fund our operating expenses and capital expenditure requirements through
+As of March 31, 2019, we had cash and cash equivalents of approximately \$62.5 million.
+We believe that the net proceeds from this offering, together with our existing cash and cash equivalents as of March 31, 2019, will enable us to fund our operating expenses and capital expenditure requirements into the third quarter of 2021.

-.
 However, we have based this estimate on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
 As a result, we could deplete our capital resources sooner than we currently expect.